First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 As mentioned, these accounts provide us with very detailed information.
 First of all, they reveal the names and salaries of all the officers who worked on these coinages.
 They are the same people who worked on the coins of Francis Febo, and their salaries remained stable over the course of these twelve years.

-• Martin d'Aoyz The first minting document of Queen Blanca dated in 1428 already mentions a merchant named Martin d'Aoyz and as can be seen, the same family remained involved in minting coins even throughout the 16th century.
+• Martin d'Aoyz The first minting document of Queen Blanca dated in 1428 already mentions a merchant named Martin d'Aoyz and as seen, the same family remained involved in minting coins even throughout the 16th century.
 Belenguer d'Aoyz, his son, took over his father's position during 1491, the first mention of him being in July 1491.

-• Pedro Marzilla de Caparroso, He was the guard of coinage in the royal tower house and the general guard of the coinage struck in the entire kingdom of Navarre.
+• Pedro Marzilla de Caparroso, He was the guard of coinage in the royal tower and the general guard of the coinage struck in the entire kingdom of Navarre.
 His salary was twelve and a half pounds (livre) for each worked month and was paid from the revenues of the seigniorage.

 • Miguel de Espinal, essayer.
 His monthly salary was seven and a half pounds and was paid from the revenues of the seigniorage.
 From July 1493, „Miguel d'Espinal el Jove, minor of age,"son of the previous, is quoted in the document.